Who are you?

 I am curious about your financials and want transparency.
 Can I see more information?

-- At this time we are regrouping as a future nonprofit.
-Our previous EIN as Artists in Solidarity is 85-2372771 and our tax returns are publicly searchable.
-Our previous nonprofit wound down in 2025.
+- Our EIN as Artists in Solidarity is 85-2372771 and our tax returns are publicly searchable.
 You may send us a contact form (above) if you need further information.

 What don’t you do?

-- We don’t engage in activities or promoting causes and interests unrelated to immigrant needs or the artists who participate in our action.
+- We don’t engage in activities or promoting causes and interests unrelated to humanitarian needs or the artists who participate in our action.

 - We do